 The rule of law

-The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced as well as when dealing with behaviour and through school assemblies.
+The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced as well as when dealing with behaviour and through school Collective Worship.
 Pupils are taught the value and reasons behind laws: that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our curriculum provision and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through our provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are given advice on how to exercise these safely, for example through e-safety and PSHE lessons.
 Whether it is through choice of academic challenge, of how they record, of participation in extra-curricular clubs and opportunities, pupils are given the freedom to make choices.